twilliams9397/eng89_python_oop/README.md

 # Python OOP
 - object oriented programming
-- makes use of variable, methods and functions
+- makes use of variables, methods and functions
 - a method is a function called within a class
 ## Four Pillars of OOP
 - Abstraction